 Doulas Need to Provide Support Before Active Labor

 In 2017, one of the largest and systematic reviews in the Cochrane Library was updated.
 It studied the experiences of 15,858 women and found that continuous support provides amazing benefits to women giving birth.
 They defined “continuous support” as “some combination of comfort measures, emotional support, provision of information, and advocacy on behalf of the woman, provided from at least early labor (before 6 cm dilation) or within one hour of hospital admission (for admission with greater than or equal to 6 cm dilation), through until at least the birth, and provided by a person whose sole responsibility is to provide support to the woman, as continuously as practical in a given context.”
-Women who were continuously supported were more likely to give birth spontaneously (without the use of ventouse, forceps, or cesarean), to not use pain medications, to have shorter labors, and to be overall more stratified with their birth experience.
+Women who were continuously supported were more likely to give birth spontaneously (without the use of ventouse, forceps, or cesarean), not to use pain medications, to have shorter labors, and to be overall more satisfied with their birth experience.
 Clearly, women need to have support starting from early labor, as it affects the overall labor process.

-Birth and labor are unpredictable and in the end, your baby ultimately decides what route he or she may take.
+Birth and labor are unpredictable, and in the end, your baby ultimately decides what route he or she may take.
 However, the one thing you can control is when you want your doula to support you.
 I believe establishing strong communication with parents at an early stage of labor and supporting them holistically throughout the whole process leads to a satisfying birth experience.
 In the end, attending a birth for many hours feels worth it to me.
-I don’t want to miss out on a single moment of supporting parents who I care deeply about.
-Above all, I want them to have great memories of the special day their baby arrived into the world.
+I don’t want to miss out on a single moment of supporting parents whom I care deeply about.
+Above all, I want them to have great memories of the special day their baby arrived in the world.

 Leave a Reply